 In 1900, France was at the very end of a way of life that had lasted for centuries.
 World War I hastened its demise.
 In some places, the old customs and lifestyles continued.
 For example, our friend Claude, who is now in his early 70s, told us that his parents still ploughed with oxen in the 1950s.
 Even so, over the 20th century, rural France changed out of all recognition.

-Overture, book 1 in L’Alouette Trilogy, is available for pre-order in e-book format from Amazon, for publication on 28th May 2019.
-The paperback is available now.
+Overture, book 1 in L’Alouette Trilogy, is available in e-book and paperback formats from Amazon and is also in Kindle Unlimited.

 Further reading: Célestine: Voices from a French Village, by Gillian Tindall.